AviVahl/ts-tools/packages/robotrix/README.md

 ### React Dev Transformer

-Adds adds meta-data which is used by React for development error messages.
+Adds meta-data which is used by `React` for development error messages.

 It adds the following attributes to all JSX elements:
 - `__self={this}`